cerebrum101/GFA/content/Harvard applicant ranking system.md

 ---
-title:
----

----
-title: How Harvard Rates Applicants
+title: How Harvard rates YOU?
 enableToc: true
-openToc: false
+openToc:
 tags:
+  - usa
   - guide
   - advice
+  - universities-info
+  - extracurriculars
+  - awards
   - interview
-- college-list
-- helpful-resources
-- usa
-- academics
-- extracurriculars
+  - exams
 ---

-# **How Harvard rates YOU?**

 What’s up, applicants!
 In the contemporary world, the USA is an education powerhouse.
 Consequently, there is a huge competition between universities to be the best.
 Nevertheless, there is always one winner - Harvard University.
 It is not a secret that getting into Harvard is a big deal.
 So, today you are going to get some information about this college’s inner kitchen.

 Harvard admission rates applicants on a score of 1-6 in these categories: